- Family Law & Divorce

-Under traditional Illinois law, it was required there is a basis or grounds for any divorce.
-As of January 1, 2016, the state has moved to eliminate what are called "at-fault grounds."
-It also eliminates any requirement that you and your spouse must to live apart or separate for a certain period of time.
-At Mirabella, Kincaid, Frederick & Mirabella, LLC our team is here to help explain the differences in the law and how this may affect your situation.
+Under traditional Illinois law, spouses were required to have a basis or grounds for divorce.
+As of January 1, 2016, the state has moved to eliminate what are called "fault-based grounds."
+The law has also eliminated any requirement for spouses to live apart or separate for a certain period of time before they can finalize their divorce.
+At Mirabella, Kincaid, Frederick & Mirabella, LLC, our team is here to help explain the differences in the law and how this may affect your situation.

-Before 2016, Illinois was a state that accepted filing for both fault grounds and no-fault grounds for divorce.
-A fault ground could have included if one of the spouses committed adultery, had extreme repeated mental cruelty, physical cruelty, or habitual drunkenness.
+Before 2016, Illinois was a state that accepted both fault grounds and no-fault grounds for divorce.
+A fault ground could have included adultery, extreme and repeated mental or physical cruelty, or habitual drunkenness.
 The law also required that spouses have a period of time where they lived apart or separate.
-These are dated concepts that couples no longer have to worry about any longer.
+These are dated concepts that couples do not have to worry about any longer.

-This old concept would also typically find one of the spouses “innocent.”
-Now, either spouse can file for the divorce because no single person is considered at fault for the marriage.
-With the state now following a no-fault ground policy, it means divorces will be filed citing "irreconcilable differences."
-This term means that when a marriage has reached a point of dissolution and it can no longer be repaired it may be ended.
+Under the previous grounds for divorce, one of the spouses may have been found to be “innocent,” and the other spouse may have been at fault for the divorce.
+Now, either spouse can file for divorce, and no single person is considered at fault for end of the marriage.
+With the state now following a no-fault divorce policy, all divorces will be filed citing "irreconcilable differences."
+This term means that when a marriage has reached a point where it can no longer be repaired, it may be ended.

-If you need any of these newly established laws clarified, please contact us to setup an appointment with a skilled attorney at Mirabella, Kincaid, Frederick & Mirabella, LLC.
+If you need clarification on any of the laws related to divorce, please contact us to set up an appointment with a skilled attorney at Mirabella, Kincaid, Frederick & Mirabella, LLC.
 Our offices are in Wheaton and St. Charles, where we have been assisting clients in family law, divorce, and various other areas for decades.
 We have clients come from all over DuPage, Kane, and Kendall Counties for legal assistance.
 Call us at 630-665-7300 for help with your situation today.

 The Courts Divide All Property 50/50 in Illinois, Right?

-According to Illinois law, the court divides property based on what is equitable and not on an equal or 50/50 basis for a divorce.
-There are many factors that are considered by the court, and our team at Mirabella, Kincaid, Frederick & Mirabella, LLC can help explain what you need to know in regards to your property being divided following a divorce.
+According to Illinois law, courts in divorce cases will divide property based on what is equitable and not on an equal or 50/50 basis.
+There are many factors that are considered by the court when addressing these issues, and our team at Mirabella, Kincaid, Frederick & Mirabella, LLC can help explain what you need to know in regards to your property being divided following your divorce.

 When the law says "equitable," it means what is fair under the circumstances of the divorce.
-Factors the court considers examining are the non-marital property of each party, the age and health of each party involved, as well as the income of you and your ex-spouse.
-Cases have ranged in division to fall into 60/40 or 70/30 splits or possibly even all allocation of property going to just one of the spouses.
-Although it is never always the case, there have been instances where courts came to the conclusion that 50/50 or equal division of property turns out to be what is equitable or fair to both parties.
+Factors the court may consider include the non-marital property of each party, the age and health of each party involved, as well as the income of you and your ex-spouse.
+Depending on these factors, property division may involve 60/40 or 70/30 splits or possibly even all property being allocated to one of the spouses.
+Although it is not always the case, there have been instances where courts have come to the conclusion that 50/50 or equal division of property turns out to be what is fair and equitable to both parties.

-According to Illinois law, it does not matter what happened to cause the divorce such as "marital misconduct."
-The courts do not divide property or debts on whether or not your ex-spouse destroyed the relationship at all.
-In addition, when accessing how much property goes towards each spouse, the court will address if one of the spouses has financial commitments to a previous spouse from a different marriage.
+According to Illinois law, it does not matter what happened to cause the divorce, such as "marital misconduct."
+The courts do not divide property or debts based on whether either spouse was responsible for the end of the relationship.
+Instead, they will look at each spouse's circumstances, their financial resources, their ongoing needs, and any other relevant issues to determine an outcome that will be as fair as possible for both parties.
+In addition, when making decisions about how much property will go to each spouse, the court may consider whether one of the spouses has financial commitments to a previous spouse or children from a different relationship.